 Early results indicated promising initial prospects for restoring species-rich grassland communities through natural species colonisation (MAFF projects BD0317; BD1424).
 They also indicated that different extensive managements could vary the rate and direction of early successional changes.

-Continuation of the treatments (MAFF project BD1452) demonstrated that cessation of fertilizer use and the imposition of extensive management practices allowed moderately species-rich grassland communities to develop within a 10-year timescale by natural regeneration.
+Continuation of the treatments (MAFF project BD1452) demonstrated that cessation of fertiliser use and the imposition of extensive management practices allowed moderately species-rich grassland communities to develop within a 10-year timescale by natural regeneration.
 The most effective extensive management for grassland biodiversity restoration was hay cutting with aftermath grazing.

 The treatments have now been imposed for 20 years.
 Recent (2012) surveys found that management regime continues to be a key driver in terms of diversity of vascular plant species.
 Substantial treatment effects on arthropod foliage fauna have also been recorded (2013).